Dutch language: Dutch Low Saxon

 The Dutch Low Saxon dialect area comprises the provinces of Groningen, Drenthe and Overijssel, as well as parts of the provinces of Gelderland, Flevoland, Friesland and Utrecht.
 This group, which is not Low Franconian but instead Low Saxon and close to neighbouring Low German, has been elevated by the Netherlands (and by Germany) to the legal status of streektaal (regional language) according to the European Charter for Regional or Minority Languages.
-It is regarded as Dutch for a number of reasons.
+By some it is regarded as Dutch for a number of reasons.
 From the 14th to 15th century onward, its urban centers (Deventer, Zwolle, Kampen, Zutphen and Doesburg) have been increasingly influenced by the western written Dutch and became a linguistically mixed area.
 From the 17th century onward, it was gradually integrated into the Dutch language area.
 Dutch Low Saxon used to be at one end of the Low German dialect continuum.
 However, the national border has given way to dialect boundaries coinciding with a political border, because the traditional dialects are strongly influenced by the national standard varieties.

 Limburgish

-While a somewhat heterogeneous group of Low Franconian dialects, Limburgish has received official status as a regional language in the Netherlands and Germany, but not in Belgium.
+While a somewhat heterogeneous group of Low Franconian dialects, Limburgish has received official status as a regional language in the Netherlands, but not in Belgium.
 Due to this official recognition, it receives protection by chapter 2 of the European Charter for Regional or Minority Languages.